0-jam/tf_tutorials/README.md

     - [x] [Overfitting and Underfitting](https://www.tensorflow.org/tutorials/keras/overfit_and_underfit)
     - [x] [Save and Restore Models](https://www.tensorflow.org/tutorials/keras/save_and_restore_models)
 - [ ] Translate all comment to Japanese
+    - Translated files should be renamed such as 'basic_classification.ja.py' ...
 - [ ] Windows installation instruction

 ## Installation